-A dated directory contains five files, named with the date and the start time of the recording and a file signature: yyyymmdd-hhmmss., e.g. 20170207-095506.ref, or only the date, e.g. 20170207_sentence_data.json, as well as a directory called audiol:
+A dated directory contains five files, named with the date and the start time of the recording and a file signature: yyyymmdd-hhmmss., e.g. 20170207-095506.ref, or only the date, e.g. 20170207_sentence_data.json, as well as a directory called audio/:

 - 20170207-095506.ref is a text file with the official proceedings from Stortinget.
 Note that when the meetings last more than six hours and ten minutes, the audio and the transcription only cover the first six hours and ten minutes, while the proceedings file covers the entire meeting. - 20170207-095506.wav is the audio file of the entire meeting or the first six hours and ten minutes.
 Note that files containing only the first part of a long meeting are cut at six hours and ten minutes, which is often in the middle of a sentence.
-The last sentence of the audio file and the transcription will therefore be incomplete in these cases. - 20170207_sentence_data.json sentence-tokenized transcriptions in non-normalized form and normalized form, as well as the machine-translated version of the sentence. - 20170207_token_data.json contains a word-tokenized version of the transcriptions, including metadata about the word.
-In particular, information about non-standard spelling and semantic equivalents is found here. - 20170207_normalized_token_data.json contains the normalized version of the word tokens. - audio/ contains individual wav files with the audio of each sentence.
-They are also named according to the date and start time, but they also have the start and end time in milliseconds of the sentence they contain:
+The last sentence of the audio file and the transcription will therefore be incomplete in these cases. - 20170207_sentence_data.json sentence-tokenized transcriptions and the non-verbatim transcriptions. - 20170207_token_data.json contains a word-tokenized version of the transcriptions, including metadata about the word.
+In particular, information about non-standard spelling and semantic equivalents is found here. - audio/ contains individual wav files with the audio of each sentence.
+They are also named according to the date and start time, but they also have the start and end time in milliseconds of the sentence they contain: yyyymmdd-hhmmss<starttime><endtime>.wav, e.g. 20170207-095506_302650_306000.wav.

-yyyymmdd-hhmmss<starttime><endtime>.wav, e.g. 20170207-095506 302650 306000.wav.